burningion/get-firecrackin/README.md

 }
 ```

+Next, add the `networking` script to the boot level requirements with a `rc-update add networking`.

 This brings up the ethernet on startup.
 Now if we issue a `reboot` in the shell, we can see it all spin up.

 :neat: